Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableBurnMintTokenPool_diff.md

 +  /// @param to The address to which the minted tokens will be transferred.
 This needs to be the old token pool,
 +  /// or the facilitator being offboarded.
 +  /// @param amount The amount of tokens to mint and transfer to old pool.
-+  function transferLiquidity(address to, uint256 amount) external onlyOwner {
++  function mintAndTransferLiquidity(address to, uint256 amount) external onlyOwner {
 +    IBurnMintERC20(address(i_token)).mint(to, amount);
 +  }
 +